CAR T Cell therapy in India beat available economical option

 As soon as they are inside the body, CAR T cells find cancer cells that express the desired antigen, attach to them, and trigger a potent immune response.
 The CAR T cells that have been activated proliferate and conduct a focused attack on the cancer cells, killing them.

 When used to treat some blood malignancies like acute lymphoblastic leukaemia (ALL) and specific forms of lymphoma, CAR T-cell therapy has shown exceptional results.
-It has produced notable response rates and in some patients, even long-lasting remissions.
+It has produced notable response rates and, in some patients, even long-lasting remissions.

 CAR T-cell therapy, however, is a sophisticated and unique therapeutic method that might have risks and adverse effects.
-Cytokine release syndrome (CRS), a widespread immunological reaction that can result in flu-like symptoms and, in extreme situations, organ failure, may be experienced by certain people.
-There have also been reports of neurological adverse effects, however they are frequently curable.
+Certain people may experience cytokine release syndrome (CRS), a widespread immunological reaction that can result in flu-like symptoms and, in extreme situations, organ failure.
+There have also been reports of neurological adverse effects; however, they are frequently curable.

 Despite these difficulties, CAR T-cell therapy is a significant advancement in the fight against cancer and shows great potential for the future.
 Current studies are focused on enhancing its efficacy and safety profile as well as extending its uses to different cancer types.
 CAR T-cell therapy has the ability to change the face of cancer treatment and give patients everywhere new hope with further advancements.